Rhode Island 2022 Contest Rules

 - 1st, 2nd and 3rd place state winners will receive trophies and cash prizes in the amounts of $300, $200 and $100, respectively.

 - All entries become the property of RIJRA and will not be returned.
 The decision of all judges will be final.

 - Winning posters may be used in our Fire Safety Calendar, and other fire safety education material deemed necessary and appropriate.

 - All Winners, and their guardians, must sign a Release Statement giving permission to use, without compensation, their posters, photos, names, county and school in the calendar, website and other fire safety correspondence, as well as, permission to reproduce, publicize or otherwise use their poster for fire prevention education in whatever manner deemed appropriate.

 - Contest results will be emailed to all school contacts listed on the Submission Form.
-Contest results will also be posted on our website on or about June 1, 2021.
+Contest results will also be posted on our website about June 2022.